IfeeIhappy/Dipshitz/drafts/escape-room-in-google-sheets.md

-# How to make an escape room in Google Sheets
+# Can you make an escape room in Google Sheets?

 Alright, I have to start with a confession: I've never been to an escape room.
 It's on my post-pandemic to-do list, but as of now I've only attended one digital escape room experience, and it was enough to make me make this spreadsheet.
 I say that to say, _please don't confuse this spreadsheet for a professional escape room_.
 It's a proof of concept, nothing more.
 (That said, if you're an escape room designer who's interested in spreadsheets, [let's talk!](https://twitter.com/aTylerRobertson))